testingrequired/testframe/DEVELOPMENT.md

 2. `$ npm i`
 3. `$ npm run verify`

+## Versioning

+The project currently only increments patch version until the release cut.
+Breaking changes are expected.
+This is not production ready.

 ## Learning

 The [anatomy](ANATOMY.md) documentation covers basic domain types and interfaces.